aoanla/aoanla.github.io/posts/2020/04/RollerDerbyFamily2020/index.rst

 We can imagine, in this model, "Roller Derby" as a region in this space of all possible sporting rules.
-We have, as with Wittgenstein and "games", a bunch of examples of concrete rules which are definitely (or at least, strongly debatably) within this region, and I'd like to use comparison of their various differences to discuss what we can say about the range of possible rulesets which *could exist*.
+We have, as with Wittgenstein and "games", a bunch of examples of concrete rules which are definitely (or at least, strongly debate-ably) within this region, and I'd like to use comparison of their various differences to discuss what we can say about the range of possible rulesets which *could exist*.

 The rulesets I'm mostly going to be comparing to are: all WFTDA rulesets (from v1 through to 2019), the current JRDA rulesets, the USARS/World Skate rulesets, the RDCL rulesets, the Japanese Roller Game, Roller Derby Sevens, Sur5al, PivotStar rules, Short Track Roller Derby, and the German "Street Roller Derby" ruleset.
 I'll also sometimes point at variant rules which have only really been used as one-offs in experiments or fun bouts, mostly to establish limits to various changes.
 For the WFTDA rulesets I'll use numbers and symbols in parentheses after WFTDA to specify if I mean a particular subset - (YEAR) is that year's edition only, (YEAR+) is that year and later rulesets, (YEAR-) is that year and previous rulesets.